jkbgbr/simplesi/README.md

 The default settings are probably best for structural engineers writing an app (yours truly).
-When simply importing the package and setting the environment name via `si.environment()`, only the base SI units are available and following settings are applied:
+When simply importing the package and setting the environment name via `si.environment()`, only the base SI units are available and following settings are applied.
+The values of `preferred_units` must be all iterables of the same type, they don't have to be `Dimensions`.

 ```python
 preferred_units = {